cleanlab/cleanlab/docs/source/cleanlab/datalab/guide/index.rst

 Customizing issue types
 -----------------------

-These guides are for developers to create a custom issue type that Datalab can audit for together with the built-in issue types it already detects.
+Guides (for developers) to create a custom issue type that Datalab audits for together with its built-in issue types.

 .. toctree::
    :maxdepth: 3